Bear attacks, though not frequent, can be a serious danger in certain areas.

 - There are approximately 35,000 black bears in California, the only bear above three feet in the area.

-- In 2020, hunters killed 919 bears.
+- From January-November 2023, hunters caused 921 bear fatalities in California alone.
 In February 2021, with over 27,000 signatures, a petition tried to ban that in California, but it was overruled.
 The truth is, we’re way more dangerous to bears than they are to us.
 And our list of the most endangered species continues to grow.

-People in California worry because the animals come up to the houses.
-But there are ways to prevent this — not leaving trash outside, keeping your pup inside at night, and proper fencing around your property.
+People in California worry because the animals come up to their houses.
+But there are ways to prevent this — not leaving trash outside, keeping your pup inside at night, and getting a wireless dog fence.

 Bear Attack Statistics Worldwide